andrewstart/crunchitize/readme.md

     -pm, --premultiplied  If the input pngs should be converted to premultiplied alpha images first.
 Default is true.
     --format  'crn' for .crn, or 'dds' for .dds.
 Default is 'crn'.
     -d, --deleteInput  If the input pngs should be deleted after being converted.
 Default is false.
+    -r, --resize  How to resize input images to be multiple of 4 dimensions.
+Options are 'scale' to scale up, 'border' to add transparency to the right and bottom.
+The default is to not resize, and skip invalid images.
 ### Convert a single file
 ```
 crunchitize -f path/to/my.png